-Small growths like this one can easily be handled before they grow and cause major problems.
+Small growths like this can easily be handled before they grow and cause major problems.

-You may also find that your horse’s manure has changed and left some streaks on your horse.
-This is a sign something is going on - pay attention!
+- You may also find that your horse’s manure has changed and left some streaks on your horse.
+This is a sign something is going on – pay attention!
 It could be as simple as a new delivery of hay, but it’s always good to notice any changes.
-A sure fire sign is dribbles or crust in between the cheeks and maybe even the underside of the tail hair.

-Do you need to clean under the tail with anything special?
-The answer is no. In fact, if everything looks peachy keen, DO NOT use shampoo or detergents or soap.
-Any flakes or dirt or dried sweat can be taken care of with water.
+- If everything looks peachy keen, you don’t use shampoo or detergents or soap.
+Water can take any flakes, dirt, or dried sweat.
 A rinse with warm water, or a soft sponge or fuzzy washcloth will do.
 There is no need for a brush or a curry comb here, either.

 Sweat and friction can often cause the butt cheeks to lose hair and create sores.
 OUCH.

-It’s when you notice major differences that you need to call the Vet.
-Mares often have discharge during their estrus cycles, so pay attention to the pattern.
-Baby wipes are great for this time.
-You may also find that much further down between the butt cheeks, sores and rubs can happen.
+- You may also find that much further down between the butt cheeks, sores and rubs can happen.
 Friction from sweat and dirt and exercise can rub away the skin, a little bit of ointment helps to heal these sores and provide some grease to prevent new ones.
 I like to use body glide for runners and hikers here.

-Any new growths, discharges, sores, or questions that you have need to be discussed with your Veterinarian.
-It’s all about keeping your horse healthy - from top to bottom and front to back!
+Any new growths, discharges, sores, or questions that you find need to be discussed with your veterinarian.
+It’s all about keeping your horse healthy – from top to bottom and front to back!